TopOTheHourBot/TopOTheHourBot/README.md

 Values are internally kept as [floating point](https://en.wikipedia.org/wiki/Floating-point_arithmetic) numbers.
 When a value is matched, it is put onto a queue to be tallied by an averaging function that runs in the background.
 This averaging function continuously waits for values to be placed onto the queue in intervals of ~9.5 seconds (referred to as the "timeout").
 When values can no longer be found, the waiting process ends, and the average is calculated from the values it had collected.

-The bot will send a message that contains the average if there were at least 20 unique chatters that submitted a matchable value.
+The bot will send a message that contains the average if there were at least 20 chatters that submitted a matchable value.
 The format of its message is, roughly:

 ```
 DANKIES 🔔 <chatter count> rated this ad segue an average of <average score>/10 - <splash> <emote>